theaarushgupta/spotifyoffline/README.md

 # Overview

-Spotify Offline (`spotify-offline`) is a command line tool that allows one to download Spotify playlists in MP3 format.
+Spotify Offline (`spotifyoffline`) is a command line tool that allows one to download Spotify playlists in MP3 format.
 It is built to serve as a free and open-sourced substitute to Spotify's priced offline streaming.

 # Examples